 Businesses and people who are self-employed should seriously consider making the switch to an accounting system that is built to detect even the most basic of errors, the kind that could lead to significant complications in the long run.
 When there are so many other, simpler ways to accomplish the same thing, nobody really has the time to sit down in front of a spreadsheet and crunch the figures.

 Lack of communication with your bookkeeper

-Your bookkeeper should always know what’s going on in your business.
-Your small business must maintain complete information of its transactions, and it’s even more crucial that this information is thoroughly communicated with the bookkeeper.
+Your bookkeeper ought to be aware of everything that is going on in your company at all times.
+It is necessary for your small business to have a full record of all of its transactions, and it is even more essential that this information be thoroughly communicated with the bookkeeper.

 It would appear that seemingly insignificant errors, such as buying products or services, particularly those with monthly recurring charges, and failing to inform your bookkeeper of this fact, can result in significant problems in the future.